Become a Leader in the Counseling Field

 Kent B. Provost, Ph.D.

-Assistant Professor, Division of Psychology and Counseling
+Assistant Professor, Division of Psychology & Counseling

 Ph.D. in CES Program Coordinator